 We will be leading on the work which the school will vote on, as to which charities we will support as a school.
-We will be working with Miss Wallis to plan interesting and fun ways that we can get the whole school involved so that we can raise money or collect goods for those who are less fortunate than ourselves.
+We will be working closely with Miss Heath to plan interesting and fun ways that we can get the whole school involved so that we can raise money or collect goods for those who are less fortunate than ourselves.

 Working with a range of staff, this committee are at the forefront of promoting and raising awareness around a range of key dates and events that help to promote equality across the communities that we live in.
 Examples might include LGBT History month, mental health awareness week and International Women’s Day.
-They work with Mr Hopkins to make links with students and Student Councils in other schools to find out what it is like to be a student in a school that is different to Ryedale.
+They make links with students and Student Councils in other schools to find out what it is like to be a student in a school that is different to Ryedale.
 We will also be thinking about how Ryedale School students can be more involved in our local community and extend the work that is already in place at Ryedale School, around links with other cultures and communities.

-Mental Wellbeing Committee
+Mental Wellbeing Committee: